STEVE INSKEEP, HOST:

 From Seattle, NPR's Wendy Kaufman reports on the business behind this ghoulish night.

-KYRA STEWART: These rent for $75 and that includes the jacket, pants, a zoot chain, a tie - it's a pretty complete look.
+KYRA STEWART: These rent for $75 and that includes the jacket, pants, a zoot chain, a tie, a pocket silk - it's a pretty complete look.

 KAUFMAN: But some revelers spend even more.